 This is another area where the same principles apply regardless of scale, unless one is in tinplate or hi-rail operation in which case some new learning is in order.
-DC is the standard power source for 2-rail O-scale operation, so except for amperage ratings, electrical components used in other scales can be adapted for O scale.
-Those in tinplate or hi-rail usually use AC power sources, so for those folks, some of their electrical components cannot be used when they switch over to 2-rail O scale.
+DC and DCC are the standard power source for 2-rail O-scale train operation, so except for amperage ratings, electrical components used in other scales can be adapted for O scale.
+Those in tinplate or hi-rail usually use AC power sources, so for those folks, most of their electrical components cannot be used when they switch over to 2-rail O scale.
 They will have to acquire new or added equipment for the changeover.
 An improvement for them is that, in DC, reversing a train’s direction is much simpler to accomplish both electrically and control-wise.
 With DC operation the standard convention is the positive polarity on the right hand rail will produce forward motion.
 Simply reversing the polarity to the track will produce the reverse motion.
 There’s no need for the sequencing switching in AC where one has to go through a neutral cycle to change the direction of travel.

 Basic control with standard DC power is straightforward, consisting of a rheostat to adjust voltage to control speed and a switch to change polarity to the rails to control direction of travel.
 For a small layout this is the simplest concept, where there are a few insulated track block sections where power to each block can be turned on or off.
 This scheme can also be applied to larger layouts where there are many blocks, but in this case each block has its own rheostat and direction switch and is known as cab control.
 Here trains proceed from block to block with each block perhaps controlled by an independent operator.
 Many large club layouts use this type of control.